-Both the MJ1/MJ2 (Port 1) and MJ3 (Port 2) serial ports support downloadable protocols.
-To assign a downloadable protocol to an EXL10 OCS serial port, select the Protocol Config item in Cscape's Program menu and then set up a protocol for Port 1 or Port 2 (or both).
+As mentioned in the Serial Communications chapter, Downloadable Serial Communication Protocols, both the MJ1/MJ2 (Port 1) and MJ3 (Port 2) serial ports support downloadable protocols.
+To assign a downloadable protocol to an EXLW OCS serial port, select the Protocol Config item in Cscape's Program menu and then set up a protocol for Port 1 or Port 2 (or both).